Where to Go on Safari in Africa and When

 • A recent affidavit of consent for travel from the non-accompanying parent.

-For more information, see the South African Department of Home Affairs statement and Botswana Embassy statement
+For more information, see the South African Department of Home Affairs statement and the Botswana Embassy statement

 Our advice: contact the local embassy way in advance of your trip so that you know exactly what you need.
 Being turned away at the airport before you even start your trip is no fun!